Skip to main content

 EI recognizes that developing new programs from concept through approval and implementation is hard work.
 Program development often requires long-term commitment that can interfere with other faculty commitments, and resources that individual faculty or departments don’t always have access to.
 EI is here to help develop a vision and bring it to fruition.

-• Preuss School
+• The Preuss School

 • University Library